brownieboy/acmo-deck-script/README.md

 #### Run the script

 Your script is now ready to run.
 Right click on it again in Dolphin, then pick **Open Terminal Here**.
-(Note: this may be under the **Actions** menu in later versions of KDE.)
+(Note: this option may be under the **Actions** menu in later versions of Dolphin.)
 That should open the terminal at your ACM game files folder.

 To actually run the script, type this into the terminal: